pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

-Therefore, you can track not only revisions within one branch but also understand the connection between the data stored in one repository with the data that was used to calculate the result in the other repository; therefore, tracking the data transformation process across multiple datasets.
+Therefore, you can track not only revisions within one branch but also understand the connection between the data stored in one repository with the data that was used to calculate the result in the other repository.
+Therefore, you can track the data transformation process across multiple datasets.

 Collaboration takes data provenance even further.
 You can make any dataset available to other members of your team.
-When many data scientists have access to the same data set, they can conduct their own experiments with the data and identify better data analysis processes in separate branches.
+When many data scientists have access to the same dataset, they can conduct their own experiments with the data and identify better data analysis processes by using separate branches.

 The following diagram demonstrates how provenance works:

 ![Provenance example](../../images/provenance.png)

 In the diagram above, you can see two input repositories called `parameters` and `training-data`.
-The training data repository continuously collects data from an outside source.
+The `training-data` repository continuously collects data from an outside source.
 The training model pipeline combines the data from these two repositories and runs tests to select the best model.